 This passage introduces us to a Jewish man who accepted Christ and went about sharing that faith with others.
 We are told that he had a thorough knowledge of the Old Testament but we are not told who taught him or how he came to accept Christ.
 God was using him and his teaching was accurate but lacking as he only spoke of the water baptism (repentance and forgiveness).
 Priscilla and Aquila heard him speak and noticed that he did not speak of the Spirit and so they invited him to their home and taught him.
 The teaching about the Spirit was crucial as that is the power given us to walk the walk of faith.
 (Remember that Jesus told the disciples that they "will receive power when the Holy Spirit comes on you" (Acts 1:8).
 Apollos was humble enough to listen to the instruction and correct his teaching.
 Even today, there are many whose teaching is lacking as they do not teach about the Spirit.
 We, like Priscilla and Aquila, have a duty to tell them the truth and we can follow their example in that they did so in private.

-When Apollos wanted to go to Achaia, the brothers encouraged him and wrote to the disciples there to welcome him.
-On arriving, he was a great help to those who by grace had believed.
-For he vigorously refuted the Jews in public debate, proving from the Scriptures that Jesus was the Christ.
+When he made plans to cross over into Achaia, the brothers encouraged him and wrote the talmidim there to welcome him.
+On arrival, he greatly helped those who through grace had come to trust; for he powerfully and conclusively refuted the unbelieving Jews in public, demonstrating by the Tanakh that Yeshua is the Messiah.

 Achaia is the southern part of Greece and, after Apollos received the knowledge from Priscilla and Aquila, he wanted to go and share it there.
 He was able to debate the Jews there and prove to them from the Old Testament that Jesus was the promised Messiah.